VUEngine/vuengine.github.io/documentation/tutorial/paddles.md

     return false;
 }
 ```

-Notice that the method returns `false`.
-This allows the propagation to continue to other [Actors](/documentation/api/class-actor/).

 `PlayerPaddle::handlePropagatedMessage` is still empty, we haven't really done anything with the input yet.
 There are various options here again on how to proceed: directly manipulate the `Paddle`'s transformation or use physic simulations to give the paddles some weight and inertia.
 Let's add a [Body](/documentation/api/class-body/) to the _PlayerPaddle.actor_ as we did for the _Disk.actor_: